oracle-livelabs/cloud-database-services/exadata-database-service-xs-get-started/get-started-gs/get-started-gs.md

 ## **Introduction**

 Oracle Cloud is the industry's broadest and most integrated cloud provider, with deployment options ranging from the public cloud to your data center.
-Oracle Cloud offers best-in-class services across Software as a Service (SaaS), Platform as a Service (PaaS), Database as a Service (DBaaS), and Infrastructure as a Service (IaaS).
+Oracle Cloud offers best-in-class services across Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).

-**Estimated Time:** ***5 minutes***
+**Estimated Time:** ***10 minutes***

 <u>**Types of Cloud Accounts that can be used for this workshop:**</u>